These are the installation instructions for replacing the firmware

 parts of the instrument after the firmware upgrade procedure

 message is displayed.
-This portion of the update process can take
+This portion of the update can take up to

 Currently Installed Version: